 Orange, Yellow, and Brown Poop:

 Orange, yellow, or brown poops are normal and mean that your little one is doing great with this soy formula brand.
 If you see a range of these colors in your baby’s stools, that’s because of pigment picked up during digestion.

 A black and red poop during soy formula-fed may be a sign of blood in the poop; it becomes black after moving in the bowels.
 Bloody poop can be a result of soy protein allergy or digestive problems.
 In this case, you should consult your pediatrician immediately.

-In the case of soy protein allergy, changing to amino acid-based formula (Neocate or Elecare) will be a good decision.
-In this formula, the protein is broken into blocks (amino acid), so the immune system can’t detect it.
+In the case of soy protein allergy, changing to an amino acid-based formula (Neocate or Elecare) will be a good decision.
+In this formula, the protein is broken into blocks (amino acids), so the immune system can’t detect it.